-Their scientific name, Tyrannus tyrannus, meaning ‘tyrant’ or ‘king’, calls out to the kingbirds aggressive behavior to each other as well as with other species.
-They have been known to attack hawks, crows, blue jays, and herons
+Their scientific name, Tyrannus tyrannus, meaning ‘tyrant’ or ‘king’, calls out to the kingbird’s aggressive behaviour towards each other as well as with other species.
+They have been known to attack hawks, crows, stellar’s jays, and herons.

 Finding Eastern Kingbirds

 Eastern kingbirds range right across the east coast of North America to the west coast of British Columbia.
 They migrate to Mexico and parts of South America in the winter.